 Now let us briefly explain how Azati OCR works and how it differs.

 Step #1: During the first stage, our engineers are training the machine learning models.
-We need these models to recognize and divide all documents into various categories, for example, divide passports from id cards.
+We need these models to recognize and divide all documents into various categories, for example, divide passports from identity cards.

 Each category contains specific repeating fields.
 Thus, having determined what type of document it is, it becomes possible to create a template.